jacobgolan/enRich/README.md

 ```

 Running either `testFASTA()` or `readFASTA()` results in a dataframe
 with two columns.
-The first column is the sequence name (header) and the
+The first column is the sequence name (ie., a sequence
-second column is the sequence itself.
-For example, if we run
+header) and the second column is the sequence itself.
+For example, if we
-`print(dsi)` we can see how sequences are stored:
+run `print(dsi)` we can see how sequences are stored:

 ``` r
 #               seqid                                                                                               seqstr